 Tailgut duplication cysts, also known as retrorectal cystic hamartomas, are rare congenital lesions that are thought to arise from vestiges of the embryonic hindgut.

 There is a recognized strong female predilection.
 While it can present at any age, presentation is usually at around 30-60 years of age 4.

 Many lesions are discovered incidentally 5.
-Approximately 50% of patients may have perirectal symptoms 9,10.
+Approximately 50% of patients may have perirectal symptoms, likely pelvic pain and constipation 9,10.

-On gross pathological examination, a tailgut cyst usually comprises of a multiloculated, cystic mass with a thin wall and glistening lining and is filled with a mucoid material.
-The cysts can be lined by a variety of epithelial types, including ciliated columnar, mucin-secreting columnar, transitional, and squamous epithelium 10.
+On gross pathological examination, a tailgut cyst is usually comprises a multiloculated, cystic mass with a thin wall and glistening lining and is filled with a mucoid material.
+The cysts can be lined by a variety epithelial cells, including ciliated columnar, mucin-secreting columnar, transitional, and squamous epithelium 10.

 The lesions usually measure several centimeters in diameter.
 Occasionally, a sacral bone defect and/or associated calcifications may be present 3.